THP’s Platinum MTD Service with FREE Landlord Software

 Renting your property – proposed removal of Section 21 the thin end of the wedge?

-With the removal of Section 21 still apparently somewhere on the horizon (despite the recent backtracking by the Government in the Renters Reform Bill), the tenant fees ban and a more competitive rental market all having had an impact on the buy to let playing field, you’d be forgiven for thinking the BTL sector is now a mug’s game.
+With the removal of Section 21 now firmly back on the Agenda in Labour’s Renters Rights Bill, the tenant fees ban and a more competitive rental market all having had an impact on the buy to let playing field, you’d be forgiven for thinking the BTL sector is now a mug’s game.
 Now we have the ever increasing interest rate scenario making our BTL mortgages much more expensive.

 But over the longer term, there is still good value to be had in renting property, providing you don’t fall foul to some of the pitfalls.